Elektra (2010 film): Dubbing

-Themes

-In Neo-Freudian psychology, the Electra complex, as proposed by Carl Gustav Jung, is a girl’s psychosexual competition with her mother for the possession of her father.
-The film's plot revolves around this concept.
-Like most of Shyamaprasad's films, Elektra is also female centric; there are two strong female characters.
-When asked if this was intentional, Shyamarasad said:

-Elektra is the darkest of all the films made by Shyamaprasad so far.
-The English title of the movie is Light After Dark.
-About the "darkness treatment" in the film, Shyamaprasad said:

-All the characters in Elektra have a negative tint to them.
-Shyamaprasad said:
+Prakash Raj himself dubbed for the character Jossya Issac, while Shobi Thilakan dubbed for the former's role of Abraham.
+Manisha Koirala's role was dubbed by famous Malayalam actress Praveena.
+Nayanthara dubbed her own voice for her character and Vineeth Sreenivasan gave voice to Skanda Ashok's character, Edwin.

 Production

 Development

 The film is based on the story of the Greek mythological character Electra.
-Set in the city of Argos a few years after the Trojan war, that story revolves around the vengeance that Electra and her brother Orestes take on their mother Clytemnestra and step father Aegisthus for the murder of their father, Agamemnon.
+Set in the city of Argos a few years after the Trojan War, that story revolves around the vengeance that Electra and her brother Orestes take on their mother Clytemnestra and step father Aegisthus for the murder of their father, Agamemnon.
 There are many adaptations of the story.
-The 2011 film is particularly inspired by the plays Electra by Sophocles, Electra by Euripides, Oresteia by Aeschylus and Mourning Becomes Electra by Eugene O’Neill.
+This film is particularly inspired by the plays Electra by Sophocles, Electra by Euripides, Oresteia by Aeschylus and Mourning Becomes Electra by Eugene O’Neill.